There are a whole lot of NEW nurse bloggers and influencers showing up in 2020.

 Michael Ward is an acute care nurse practitioner student, critical care nurse, keynote speaker, fitness enthusiast, dad to 5 boys, and creator of the blog HaveMursey.com.

-As a self proclaimed advocate for men in nursing, Mike states that his mission is to change the stigma associated with men in the profession.
-In addition to his bog where he writes about varies nurse education and lifestyle topics, he has a very strong influencer following on Twitter.
+As a self-proclaimed advocate for men in nursing, Mike states that his mission is to change the stigma associated with men in the profession.
+In addition to his blog where he writes about various nurse education and lifestyle topics, he has a very strong influencer following on Twitter.

 K Chandler, a pediatric RN, goes by the name “The Traveling Nurse” and strives to motivate her readers to work hard and travel harder.
 On her website and blog, TheTravelingNurse.com, she strives to give back to others through donated medical supplies and sharing valuable nursing lifestyle information.

-But she not only creates incredible nursing resume templates and provides courses to help nurses find their dream job – she also manages to blog frequently on her website.
-Her content is original, inspiring and actionable.
+But she not only creates incredible nursing resume templates and provides courses to help nurses find their dream job – but she also manages to blog frequently on her website.
+Her content is original, inspiring, and actionable.

 Lindsey is a nurse practitioner and yoga instructor with a passion for teaching nurses preventative holistic healthcare from the yoga mat.
 Her mission: to help nurses transform and live their best nurse lives.

-I hope you enjoyed reading about the these up-and-coming nurse influencers!
-If you haven’t already take a moment to check out some of their websites.
+I hope you enjoyed reading about these up-and-coming nurse influencers!
+If you haven’t already, take a moment to check out some of their websites.
 You may find a new nurse influencer that resonates with you and can help inspire you within your own personal and professional life!